Secure Software Development Methodologies: A Multivocal Literature Review: Evaluation of the methodologies

 \subsection{Evaluation of the methodologies from the industry}

-While investigating the industry and government SSDMs we discovered that no methodology provides evidence of effectiveness.
-The authors of NIST 800-218~\cite{nist218} argue that involving the security practices mentioned in the methodology will help to reduce the number of vulnerabilities in the software.
-Nonetheless, the authors of this methodology do not present the results of the experiments that reveal it.
+During the investigation of industry and government SSDMs, we discovered that none of the methodologies provide evidence of effectiveness.

+The authors of NIST 800-218~\cite{nist218} argue that incorporating the security practices mentioned in the methodology can help reduce the number of vulnerabilities in software.
+However, they do not present experimental results or other evidence to support this claim.

-CLASP~\cite{web:lang:stats}, SAFECode~\cite{safecode2018}, Grip on SSD~\cite{griponssd2015}, the methodology by Google~\cite{adkins2020building}, the SAP methodology~\cite{sap2020}, the Cisco methodology~\cite{cisco2021} and the Citrix methodology~\cite{citrix2021} highlight that the methodologies are the results of years of experience to create a set of security best practices.
-SAP has a blog\footnote{\url{https://blogs.sap.com/2019/09/11/new-nist-white-paper-on-secure-software-development/}} where the Head of Product Security SAP compares the SAP methodology and NIST 800-218.
-The result reveals that almost all practices and recommendations of NIST 800-218 SAP has corresponding measures and controls.
-This example demonstrates the way of evaluating the methodology by making a comparison with security standards.
+CLASP~\cite{web:lang:stats}, SAFECode~\cite{safecode2018}, Grip on SSD~\cite{griponssd2015}, the methodology by Google~\cite{adkins2020building}, the SAP methodology~\cite{sap2020}, the Cisco methodology~\cite{cisco2021} and the Citrix methodology~\cite{citrix2021} emphasize that their methodologies are the results of years of experience and aim to provide a set of security best practices.
+SAP has a blog~\cite{saptrust} where the Head of Product Security SAP compared the SAP methodology with NIST 800-218.
+The comparison reveals that almost all the practices and recommendations in NIST 800-218 have corresponding measures and controls in the SAP methodology.
+This example demonstrates one of the ways of evaluating a methodology by comparing it with established security standards.

-Microsoft's website on the Frequently Asked Questions page contains information that ``The SDL has proven to be effective at reducing vulnerability counts of flagship Microsoft products after release''~\cite{microsoftsdl}.
+Microsoft's website, specifically the Frequently Asked Questions page, contains information stating that ``The SDL has proven to be effective at reducing vulnerability counts of flagship Microsoft products after release''~\cite{microsoftsdl}.
+In 2023 Lipner and Howard~\cite{lipner2023inside} published the results of their security push released in 2003~\cite{howard2003inside} and an evaluation of the Secure SDL~\cite{howard2006security}.
+The authors assert that there has been a significant reduction in the number of vulnerabilities in Microsoft software products, which indicates the validation of the implemented security measures.
+They also claim that the evidence of Microsoft SDL effectiveness lies in the code, output of security tools, and threat models~\cite{lipner2023inside}.

 McGraw~\cite{mcgraw2006software} ranks the touchpoints according to their effectiveness and importance.
-According to the author~\cite{mcgraw2006software}, the rank is based on the experience of applying touchpoints in different organizations.
-Nevertheless, the author does not provide concrete evidence of the effectiveness (case studies, experimental results, etc.).
+According to the author~\cite{mcgraw2006software}, the ranking is based on the experience of applying touchpoints in different organizations.
+However, the author does not provide concrete evidence of their effectiveness, such as case studies or experimental results.